 - a.
-For the user-agent string pattern, enter a string in the format browser_string> where asterisk () is an optional character used to match any character and
+For the user-agent string pattern, enter a string in the format \

+\browser\string>\ where asterisk (\) is an optional character used to match any character and

 case-sensitive pattern that must match a substring in the user-agent header sent by the browser.

 You cannot include escape characters

 (\) in browser restrictions.

 - b.
 Select either:

-- Allow to allow users to use a browser that has a user-agent header containing the substring
+- Deny to prevent users from using a browser that has a user-agent header containing the

+containing the substring > substrin

 - c.
 Click Add.

 - 3. Click Save Changes.

 Rules are applied in order, so the first matched rule applies.
 Literal characters in rules are case sensitive, and spaces are allowed as literal characters.
-For example, the string Opera matches any user-agent string that contains the substring Opera.
+For example, the string \Opera\ matches any user-agent string that contains the substring Opera.